 This process is directed and supported by our team of local elders and our apostolic overseers, working in conjunction with our lead team, to guide and evaluate the ongoing strategic mission of Milestone Church.

 For a deeper discussion of our church government or for more information from Pastor Jeff, please join us at Discovery 101.
-Discovery 101 is held the first Sunday of every month.
+Discovery 101 is held each month.